TobyLobster/svgtest/readme.md

 # Fun with Bezier Curves (BBC Micro)

-Given a simple SVG (one that just contains cubic splines and lines - no transforms, arcs, fills etc) we use a python script to transform (translate and scale) the data, create a binary file of the data, and have a BBC BASIC program to load and render it.
+Given a simple SVG (one that just contains cubic splines and lines - no transforms, arcs, fills etc) we use a python script to transform (translate and scale) the data, create a binary file of the data, then have a BBC BASIC program to load and render it.

 * *disk.ssd* is the disc image
 * *bezier.bas.txt* is the BASIC program